Who is this program for?

 - You demonstrate at least intermediate proficiency through our placement test or a TOEFL/IELTS score (minimum of IBT 55 or IELTS 5.5) to enter our lowest level AEP class.

-Students who do not meet these requirements will be placed in ELP.
+Students who do not meet these requirements will be placed in our English Language Program (ELP).
 Admission to AEP does not guarantee admission to The University of Texas at Austin or any other university.

 - Prepare you to apply to graduate school